Penrose–Hawking singularity theorems: Elements of the theorems

 In history, there is a deep connection between the curvature of a manifold and its topology.
 The Bonnet–Myers theorem states that a complete Riemannian manifold that has Ricci curvature everywhere greater than a certain positive constant must be compact.
 The condition of positive Ricci curvature is most conveniently stated in the following way: for every geodesic there is a nearby initially parallel geodesic that will bend toward it when extended, and the two will intersect at some finite length.

-When two nearby parallel geodesics intersect, the extension of either one is no longer the shortest path between the endpoints.
+When two nearby parallel geodesics intersect (see conjugate point), the extension of either one is no longer the shortest path between the endpoints.
 The reason is that two parallel geodesic paths necessarily collide after an extension of equal length, and if one path is followed to the intersection then the other, you are connecting the endpoints by a non-geodesic path of equal length.
 This means that for a geodesic to be a shortest length path, it must never intersect neighboring parallel geodesics.

 Starting with a small sphere and sending out parallel geodesics from the boundary, assuming that the manifold has a Ricci curvature bounded below by a positive constant, none of the geodesics are shortest paths after a while, since they all collide with a neighbor.
 This means that after a certain amount of extension, all potentially new points have been reached.
 If all points in a connected manifold are at a finite geodesic distance from a small sphere, the manifold must be compact.